This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 The week before your procedure:

-- You may need to have a CT scan, PET scan, and other tests before the mediastinoscopy.
-Talk to your caregiver about these or other tests you may need.
+- You may need a CT scan, PET scan, or other tests before the procedure.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your procedure: